 Encode these controls as pre-merge and pre-deploy gates.
 Before any code merges to main, require passing static application security testing (SAST), software composition analysis (SCA) for vulnerable dependencies, and secrets scanning.
 Configure your CI/CD pipeline to reject PRs that introduce critical or high-severity findings.
 For infrastructure changes, use policy-as-code tools like Open Policy Agent to validate Terraform plans against security baselines before applying them.

 PayInc, a leading South African payments provider, automated compliance reporting and billing workflows with Scrums.com while maintaining strict data residency requirements.
-By implementing cloud-based solutions with ISO 27001 alignment on AWS infrastructure hosted in South Africa, the organization improved data accuracy and reduced manual workload, all while ensuring every change passed through automated security and compliance checks before reaching production.
+By implementing cloud-based solutions with ISO 27001 alignment on AWS infrastructure hosted in South Africa, the organisation improved data accuracy and reduced manual workload, all while ensuring every change passed through automated security and compliance checks before reaching production.

 Pillar 2: Incident Management and Reporting